Destiny post-release content

-There are four pieces of downloadable content (DLC) that were released for Bungie's 2014 first-person shooter video game Destiny.
+There were four pieces of downloadable content (DLC) that were released for Bungie's 2014 first-person shooter video game Destiny.
 Each package of downloadable content added new player versus environment (PvE) missions and player versus player (PvP) modes, new locales to visit, and new items for the player to make use of.
+The game had three years of extended content.

-The first expansion was The Dark Below in December 2014, which was followed by House of Wolves in May 2015.
-The third, The Taken King, was released in September 2015 and had the largest effect on the game, as it changed much of the core gameplay.
-Upon the release of the third expansion, retailers issued Destiny: The Taken King Legendary Edition, which included Destiny and all DLC up to and including The Taken King.
+Year One of the game featured two small expansion packs.
+The first was The Dark Below in December 2014, which was followed by House of Wolves in May 2015.
+Year Two began with the third expansion, The Taken King, which was a large expansion that released in September 2015 and had the largest effect on the game, as it changed much of the core gameplay.
+Upon its release, retailers issued Destiny: The Taken King Legendary Edition, which included Destiny and all DLC up to and including The Taken King.
 In December 2015, Destiny shifted to an event-based model, featuring more periodical limited-time events.
-The fourth and last expansion called Rise of Iron released in September 2016.
-Upon release of the fourth expansion, retailers issued Destiny: The Collection, which includes Destiny and all DLC up to and including Rise of Iron.
+A minor story-based update released in April 2016 called the "April Update", which acted as an epilogue to The Taken King.
+Year Three began with the game's fourth and final expansion called Rise of Iron, another large expansion that released in September 2016.
+Upon its release, retailers issued Destiny: The Collection, which includes Destiny and all DLC up to and including Rise of Iron.
+The game's final update, "Age of Triumph", released in March 2017, featuring updates to existing content and new challenges before the release of Destinys sequel, Destiny 2, that September.

 Although the first three downloadable content packs were available for all consoles that Destiny was originally released for (PlayStation 3, PlayStation 4, Xbox 360, and Xbox One), the fourth expansion, Rise of Iron, is only available on the PlayStation 4 and Xbox One.
 As per an exclusivity agreement with Sony Interactive Entertainment, Destiny and all of its expansions featured timed exclusive content for the PlayStation versions.
 The timed exclusive content that was available at the launch of Destiny, as well as the exclusive content of the first two expansions, became available for Xbox when The Taken King launched.
-The Taken Kings and Rise of Irons PlayStation exclusive content became available for Xbox in October 2017 after the launch of Destinys sequel, Destiny 2.
+The Taken Kings and Rise of Irons PlayStation exclusive content became available for Xbox in October 2017 after the launch of Destiny 2.